ZhangJian1713/vscode-image-viewer/contribute.md

 ``git clone git@github.com:ZhangJian1713/easy-vscode.git``
 // install packages
 ``yarn``
-// change directory to the embedded webview UI project, then install packages and build a dist.
-``cd src/webviewUI && yarn && yarn build``
 Now you can press F5 to debug the extension in a new popup VSCode instance.

 ### 1.2 Publish